- Undergraduate Students

 Accommodation for International Students

 - All university managed accommodation is self-catering.
-Internet access is provided.
+Internet access is included in the hall fees.

 - Residents are not required to move out during Christmas or Easter holidays but cannot be guaranteed accommodation for the summer break unless their contract already includes this period.
 Rooms are normally available for students continuing on their courses over the summer vacation period.

 The following are the typical annual course fees for overseas students submitted to us by the university (Reddin Survey of University Tuition Fees 2017–2018).
 Always confirm individual course fees with the university.